 Effects of Vandalism

-Thirdly, graffiti, dumped trash, and other types of defacement can have a negative effect on your company's image.
+Thirdly, graffiti, trash, and other types of defacement can have a negative effect on your company's image.
 Such damage can deter potential customers from entering your premises.
 Fourthly, vandalism can lower the value of your property.
 Property that has been damaged or defaced may be unattractive to potential buyers or tenants.
 Finally, some types of vandalism, such as broken windows, can cause bodily injury to employees or visitors.

-- Install cameras: Install video cameras to monitor activity on your premises.
+- Install cameras.
+Install video cameras to monitor activity on your premises.
 When crimes have occurred, police can use your recorded video to catch the perpetrators.

 Two perils that may occur in conjunction with vandalism are riot and civil commotion.
 These perils are normally covered under both named perils and all-risk property forms.
 When people commit violent acts during a civil disturbance, they often target business-owned property.
 Property that has been vandalized by rioters may be subject to looting.
 Looting is normally covered in conjunction with riot and civil commotion.

 The meaning of vacant varies depending on whether the insured is a tenant or a landlord.
-If the insured is a tenant, the unit or suite rented by the policyholder is vacant if it does not contain enough business personal property for the insured to conduct its ordinary operations.
+If the insured is a tenant, the unit or suite rented by the policyholder is considered vacant if it doesn't contain enough business personal property for the insured to conduct its ordinary operations.
 If the insured is the building owner, the building is vacant if less than 31 percent of it is being used by the owner or a tenant to conduct its customary operations.
 The vacancy provision appears in the policy conditions.